How do I use digital music and movies legally?

 using the software).

-Just as you're responsible to purchase CDs or DVDs from legal sources, you must also be careful where you purchase digital files.
+Just as you're responsible for purchasing CDs or DVDs from legal sources, you must also be careful where you purchase digital files.
 Many illegitimate and illegal sources exist for digital music and movies; as the consumer, it's your responsibility to determine whether the store is a reputable one selling a legal version of the media.

 When evaluating Internet services to decide if they provide legal music and movie files, look for statements that they have obtained the copyright permission of the artists or company representing the artists.
 If you don't see this information, be suspicious; send a message to the providers asking if they have obtained permission from the copyright holder to sell or distribute these files.